 Sherry and her husband, Gary, discussed their options with physicians, and she began an aggressive treatment plan that included surgery and three rounds of chemotherapy.
 She would not listen to the discouraging reports and trusted her husband to make the decisions surrounding her treatment.
 In spite of valiant efforts and a positive outlook, Sherry Whitaker lost her battle on May 12, 2004.

 There was an outpouring of love and appreciation by those who knew Sherry.
 A few weeks after her death a close friend, Tamara Lampsa, approached Gary with an idea about honoring her friend that could also help fight the deadly disease that took her life.
 He talked the idea over with the Whitakers’ two sons, Tyler and Matthew, and Sherry’s parents, Carney & Faye Patterson.
-That evening he ran into another friend, Tonyia Watson, who immediately asked to help.
+That evening he ran into another friend, Tonyia Stockton, who immediately asked to help.
 The group’s desire to take action led to a 5K run/walk to benefit the research and treatment of colon cancer, and Sherry’s Run was born.

 In Memory of Sharon “Sherry” Patterson Whitaker

 Husband – Gary Whitaker & 2 sons Matthew & Tyler Whitaker

 Died: May 12, 2004